 Communications with various members of executive and senior management at the system and campus level will continue to help Internal Audit better understand management's objectives, goals and risk tolerance, and integrate its efforts with management's strategic plans.
-These communications will occur through annual planning meetings with executive management, through periodic informational meetings with key executive management personnel, the conduct of entrance and exit conferences audits, and maintaining a high level of management communication throughout each project.
+These communications will occur through planning meetings with executive management, through periodic informational meetings with key executive management personnel, the conduct of entrance and exit conferences during audits, maintaining a high level of management communication throughout each project and by providing educational presentations to various campus and system audiences.
 Internal Audit will work to provide services focused on value and risk.
-Communications, value and risk will be measured by responses in post-project surveys sent to management.
 Finally, Internal Audit will continue to be responsive to management requests for assistance in a manner consistent with Internal Audit's mission and professional responsibility.